vtardia/aws-reinvent-2012/wed/ELB-Zero-to-millions.md

 ## Q's for nasa:

 Cost effective?
 Yes, from the point of view of not having to sign contracts, or specify how much traffic they'd want.
-Only paied for what they used.
+Only paid for what they used.

 Failed machines - users would get jitter, as they were basically doing